mohangk/goodroot.ca/content/post/2017-01-17-video-game-university.md

 I have a deep love and respect for video games.
 It was a passion developed from growing up glued to a Gameboy.
 And why not?
 Games provided a thrill, a challenge and hours of blissful amusement.
 They were magical contraptions, capable of sating my demanding and hyper-active mind.

-Digital escapades were a part of our family legacy: “_Remember the time Kellen brought his Gameboy to hockey practice, and sat on the bench playing it instead of skating on the ice?_”
+Digital escapades were a part of our family legacy: _“Remember the time Kellen brought his Gameboy to hockey practice, and sat on the bench playing it instead of skating on the ice?”_

 Sad?
 Maybe.